bdunnette/OfficeContacts/README.md

 I'm trying out some things in a seperate project.
 Later I will incorporate those things into this project.

-The other project has a working pager for browsing through a loarge record set.
+The other project has a working pager for browsing through a large record set.
 It comes with a test set of 1000 records.

 Next step will be implementing sorting by clicking on a column header.